Confessions of a Shopaholic

-Do you use shopping as a quick fix when you’re feeling low?
+- Do you use shopping as a quick fix when you’re feeling low?

-Do you regularly spend more than you can afford?
+- Do you regularly spend more than you can afford?

-Are some of your purchases unused or hidden?
+- Are some of your purchases unused or hidden?

-Would your life be happier (and richer) if you were shopping less?
+- Would your life be happier (and richer) if you were shopping less?

-Have your attempts to change been unsuccessful?
+- Have your attempts to change been unsuccessful?

-Why do people do it?
+Why do people shop compulsively?

-They might well be suffering from stress due to problems at work or may be suffering the break up of a relationship but whatever the reason the compulsion to spend money in order to feel happy and content is a strong one.
+They might well be suffering from stress due to problems at work or may be suffering the break up of a relationship.
+But, whatever the reason, the compulsion to spend money in order to feel happy and content is a strong one.

 This problem, although one that is not as well publicised as addictions to drugs, alcohol, gambling, food or sex, is still high on the list of addictions that can lead to emotional breakdown as well as the break up of relationships and families.

-Can it be cured?
+Can shopping addiction be cured?

-Many sufferers are multi addicted, sometimes abusing prescribed drugs or alcohol in addition to the compulsive spending.
+Many sufferers are multi-addicted, sometimes abusing prescribed drugs or alcohol in addition to the compulsive spending.
 The familiar pattern of overindulging and then feeling guilt, shame and despair takes the same shape with many addictions.
-The despair can be ended through successful treatment and people can be restored to normal life.
-As with other addictions, success follows an honest admission of the problem and the seeking of help from others.
+But, the despair can be ended through successful treatment and people can return to living and enjoying a normal life.

 If you are aware of someone within your family or a close friend who you think might be suffering from this addiction, or any other, it is important to try and encourage them to seek professional counselling help.